Wai-Technologies/raaghu-react/README.md

 - [Demo](https://demo.raaghu.ai/): Explore our demo to see our customizable platform.
 - [Figma UI Kit](https://raaghu.ai/figma-ui-kit): Preview & download Figma designs
 - [Toolkit](https://raaghu.ai/vs-code-extension): Boost productivity by 3x with a suite of tools
-- [CLI](https://raaghu.ai/cli): Streamline and automate your development workflow with a robust
+- [CLI](https://raaghu.ai/cli): Streamline and automate your development workflow with a robust CLI

 <h2 style="border-bottom:0;color:#964BFF;">